MicrosoftDocs/memdocs/sccm/core/understand/supported-configurations-for-ltsb.md

 The LTSB has limited support for future server and client operating systems and product dependencies.
 The platforms list for the LTSB is fixed for the life of the release:

 **Windows:**
-- Only quality and security updates for Windows will be supported
+- Only quality and security updates for Windows is supported.
-- No support will be added for current branches (CB), current branches for business (CBB), or LTSB of Windows 10
+- No support is added for current branches (CB), current branches for business (CBB), or LTSB of Windows 10.
--	No support for new major versions of Windows Server
+-	No support for new major versions of Windows Server.

 **SQL Server:**
-- Only quality and security updates or minor upgrades like service packs will be supported for SQL Server
+- Only quality and security updates, or minor upgrades like service packs, is supported for SQL Server.
-- No support for new major versions of SQL Server
+- No support for new major versions of SQL Server.

 ## Site systems and servers
-The LTSB supports using the following Windows computer operating systems as site systems.
+The LTSB supports the use of the following Windows computer operating systems as site systems.
 Each operating system has the same requirements and limitations as the same entry in [Supported operating systems for site system servers](/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers).
-For example, the server core installation of Windows 2012 R2 must be an x64 version, is only supported to host a distribution point, and does not support PXE or Multicast.
+For example, the Server Core installation of Windows 2012 R2 must be an x64 version, is only supported to host a distribution point, and does not support PXE or Multicast.

 **Supported operating systems:**
-- **Windows Server 2016**
+- Windows Server 2016.
-- **Windows Server 2012** (x64) – Standard, Datacenter
+- Windows Server 2012 (x64) – Standard, Datacenter.
-- **Windows Server 2008 R2 with SP1** (x64) – Standard, Enterprise, Datacenter
+- Windows Server 2008 R2 with SP1 (x64) – Standard, Enterprise, Datacenter.
-- **Windows Server 2008 with SP2** (x86, x64) – Standard, Enterprise, Datacenter
+- Windows Server 2008 with SP2 (x86, x64) – Standard, Enterprise, Datacenter.
-- **Windows 10 Enterprise 2015 LTSB** (x86, x64)
+- Windows 10 Enterprise 2015 LTSB (x86, x64).
-- **Windows 10 Enterprise 2016 LTSB** (x86, x64)
+- Windows 10 Enterprise 2016 LTSB (x86, x64).
-- **Windows 8.1** (x86, x64) – Professional, Enterprise
+- Windows 8.1 (x86, x64) – Professional, Enterprise.
-- **Windows 7 with SP1** (x86, x64) – Professional, Enterprise, Ultimate
+- Windows 7 with SP1 (x86, x64) – Professional, Enterprise, Ultimate.
-- **The server core installation of Windows Server 2012**
+- The Server Core installation of Windows Server 2012.
-- **The server core installation of Windows Server 2012 R2**
+- The Server Core installation of Windows Server 2012 R2.

 ## Client management
-The following sections identify the client operating systems you can manage using the LTSB.
+The following sections identify the client operating systems that you can manage with the LTSB.
 The LTSB does not support the addition of new operating systems as supported clients.

 ### Windows computers
 You can use the LTSB to manage the following Windows computer operating systems with the Configuration Manager client software that is included with Configuration Manage.
-For more information see [How to deploy clients to Windows computers in System Center Configuration Manager](/sccm/core/clients/deploy/deploy-clients-to-windows-computers).
+For more information, see [How to deploy clients to Windows computers in System Center Configuration Manager](/sccm/core/clients/deploy/deploy-clients-to-windows-computers).

 **Supported operating systems:**
-- **Windows Server 2016**
+- Windows Server 2016.
-- **Windows Server 2012 R2** (x64) – Standard, Datacenter (Note 1)
+- Windows Server 2012 R2 (x64) – Standard, Datacenter (Note 1).
-- **Windows Server 2012** (x64) – Standard, Datacenter (Note 1)
+- Windows Server 2012 (x64) – Standard, Datacenter (Note 1).
-- **Windows Storage Server 2012 R2** (x64)
+- Windows Storage Server 2012 R2 (x64).
-- **Windows Storage Server 2012** (x64)
+- Windows Storage Server 2012 (x64).
-- **Windows Server 2008 R2 with SP1** (x64) – Standard, Enterprise, Datacenter (Note 1)
+- Windows Server 2008 R2 with SP1 (x64) – Standard, Enterprise, Datacenter (Note 1).
-- **Windows Storage Server 2008 R2** (x86, x64) - Workgroup, Standard, Enterprise
+- Windows Storage Server 2008 R2 (x86, x64) – Workgroup, Standard, Enterprise.
-- **Windows Server 2008 with SP2** (x86, x64) - Standard, Enterprise, Datacenter (Note 1)
+- Windows Server 2008 with SP2 (x86, x64) – Standard, Enterprise, Datacenter (Note 1).
-- **Windows 10 Enterprise 2015 LTSB** (x86, x64)
+- Windows 10 Enterprise 2015 LTSB (x86, x64).
-- **Windows 10 Enterprise 2016 LTSB** (x86, x64)
+- Windows 10 Enterprise 2016 LTSB (x86, x64).
-- **Windows 8.1** (x86, x64) – Professional, Enterprise
+- Windows 8.1 (x86, x64) – Professional, Enterprise.
-- **Windows 7 with SP1** (x86, x64) – Professional, Enterprise, Ultimate
+- Windows 7 with SP1 (x86, x64) – Professional, Enterprise, Ultimate.
-- **The Server Core installation of Windows Server 2012 R2** (x64) (Note 2)
+- The Server Core installation of Windows Server 2012 R2 (x64) (Note 2).
-- **The Server Core installation of Windows Server 2012** (x64) (Note 2)
+- The Server Core installation of Windows Server 2012 (x64) (Note 2).
-- **The Server Core installation of Windows Server 2008 R2 SP1** (x64)
+- The Server Core installation of Windows Server 2008 R2 SP1 (x64).
-- **The Server Core installation of Windows Server 2008 SP2** (x86, x64)
+- The Server Core installation of Windows Server 2008 SP2 (x86, x64).

 **(Note 1)** Datacenter releases are supported but not certified for Configuration Manager.
 **(Note 2)** To support client push installation, the computer that runs this operating system version must run the File Server role service for the File and Storage Services server role.
-For information about installing Windows features on a Server Core computer, see Install Server Roles and Features on a Server Core Server in the Windows Server 2012 TechNet library.
+For information about installing Windows features on a Server Core computer, see [Install server roles and features on a Server Core Server](https://technet.microsoft.com/library/jj574158(v=ws.11).aspx) in the Windows Server 2012 TechNet library.

-### Windows Embedded:
+### Windows Embedded
 You can use the LTSB to manage the following Windows Embedded devices by installing the client software on the device.
-For more information see [Planning for client deployment to Windows Embedded devices in System Center Configuration Manager](/sccm/core/clients/deploy/plan/planning-for-client-deployment-to-windows-embedded-devices).
+For more information, see [Planning for client deployment to Windows Embedded devices in System Center Configuration Manager](/sccm/core/clients/deploy/plan/planning-for-client-deployment-to-windows-embedded-devices).

 **Requirements and limitations:**